BinaryBlitz/binaryblitz-rails/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+- Ruby version: 2.4.1
+- System dependencies: `brew install postgresql`
+- Configuration: `secrets.yml`
+- Database initialization: `$ rails db:setup`

-* How to run the test suite
+- How to run the test suite: `$ rails test`

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+- Deploys are automatic from development for staging and master for production